 Additionally, cleaning can extend the life of your mask and your overall good health.
 The cleaning tips mentioned above will help you accomplish more with your cleaning time, so you can keep your CPAP mask in outstanding working order longer.

 This saves you money, time, poor health, and more along the way.
-Now is the perfect time to start changing your CPAP mask cleaning habits, allowing to get much more pleasure and benefit from your sleep experience.Here at CPAP.com, we have an extensive inventory of CPAP mask and equipment cleaning products.
+Now is the perfect time to start changing your CPAP mask cleaning habits, allowing you to get much more pleasure and benefit from your sleep experience.Here at CPAP.com, we have an extensive inventory of CPAP mask and equipment cleaning products.
 Take a look today.

 David Repasky has been using CPAP treatment since 2017 and has first-hand experience with what it’s like to live with Sleep Apnea.
 He brings the patient’s perspective to the CPAP.com blog and has received formal training in CPAP machines, masks, and equipment.